 As a wildlife biologist, Stephanie specializes in spatial ecology of migratory species and habitat conservation for biodiversity.
 She is the founder of ProFaunaBaja and co-founder of Alianza Keloni A.C., a Mexican nonprofit dedicated to sea turtle conservation.

-Stephanie has a BS in Biology from California State University, Bakersfield and is currently enrolled in an MS-PhD program at the Center for Marine Science (CICIMAR) in La Paz, Baja California Sur.
+Stephanie has a BS in Biology from California State University, Bakersfield and an MS in Marine Biology from the Center for Marine Science (CICIMAR) in La Paz, Baja California Sur.

 Hannah Degenford, Project Assistant

 Hannah is working to develop a model that predicts the spatial distribution of Eastern Pacific leatherbacks throughout the year based on fisheries observations and environmental data.
 Working with fisheries managers, Upwell is using this model to reduce fisheries' interactions with leatherbacks in the region.
 Hannah began working on this project at the Chesapeake Biological Laboratory with support from the Maryland Sea Grant.

 Hannah has a BS in Mathematics and minor in Biology from the University of Maryland, Baltimore County.